Reader Question · Career Basics

 Your buddy was assigned to help you.
 He’s not doing it.
 You should not have to do extra work to compensate.

-All of that is true, and still doesn’t matter for the next ninety days.
+All of that is true and none of it matters for the next ninety days.
 The job is to get up the ramp.
 The onboarding program is one of your tools, not your entitlement.
 If one tool is broken, you pick up others.
 The people who accept this early and find their own way tend to integrate faster than the people who wait for the program to work.

-For the broader first-week plan that builds this kind of self-sufficiency, see the week 1 checklist.
-For the 30/60/90 version that anchors your ramp-up with or without a buddy, see the 30/60/90 plan.
+For the broader first-week plan that builds this kind of self-sufficiency, see the Week 1 Checklist.
+For the 30/60/90 version that anchors your ramp with or without a buddy, see the 30/60/90 plan.

 Filed under: Career Basics